Maska (rapper): Sexion d'Assaut (2002–2013)

-Solo career (since 2012)
+Solo career (2012–present)

 After the success of the Sexion d'Assaut, in October 2014, Maska released his first solo album entitled Espace-temps, which ranked 14th on the Top Albums in France.
 Before the release of the album, he uploaded the music video for the song "Rahh".
 He also offered a series of videos, Espace temps, including: "Mon mal être" (feat.
 Dr Bériz), "Un grain de folie", "Ca va rire", "Parcours de rêve", and "Laisse passer l'artiste".
 On March 14, 2014, Maska unveiled the first track of his next album "Drapeau Taché de Sang".

-During Planète Rap of Black M, he also unveiled an excerpt from a new song entitled "Prie pour moi" featuring Gims, which was released in full on the Internet on May 9, 2014.
-After more than two years of work, on October 13, 2017, he revealed on his first mixtape, Akhal-Teke, then a second one, Préliminaires, Vol. 1, released on June 29, 2018, where he introduced a radical change of style.
+During the French program Planète Rap with Black M, he also unveiled an extract from a new song entitled "Prie pour moi" featuring Gims, which was released fully on the Internet on May 9, 2014.
+After more than two years of work, on October 13, 2017, he revealed his first mixtape, Akhal-Teke, followed by a second one, Préliminaires, Vol. 1, released on June 29, 2018, where he introduced a radical change of style.
 From September 2018, he worked on his third mixtape, Préliminaires Vol. 2, which was released on March 29, 2019.